purescript-concur/purescript-concur-react/README.md

 ## Installation

-You can quickly get a production setup going by cloning the [Purescript Concur Webpack Starter](https://github.com/ajnsit/purescript-concur-webpack-starter).
+You can quickly get a production setup going (using Parcel) by cloning the [Purescript Concur Starter](https://github.com/ajnsit/purescript-concur-starter).

 Else you can also install purescript-concur manually using bower -